-Stroke is a vibrant place to work as you have the chance to hone your clinical as well as radiological skills.
+Stroke medicine in the NHS is a vibrant place to work as you have the chance to hone your clinical as well as radiological skills.
 There is a wide variety of patient exposure as strokes can affect any age (though most commonly in older individuals), but the presentations and correlations that can be made with scans is a great learning opportunity.

 What can you expect?